Environment

 Roadmap toward reducing greenhouse gas emissions

-The domestic Group has created a roadmap toward reducing greenhouse gas emissions and is working to mitigate climate change in its business activities.
+The Domestic Group has created a roadmap toward reducing greenhouse gas emissions and is working to mitigate climate change in its business activities.
 Considering the possibility of an increase in emissions due to business expansion, the Group will aim to become carbon neutral in 2050 by introducing renewable energy as the new Phase 2 and starting to consider new processes and technologies as Phase 3, while also reducing the financial burden associated with transition risks.

 Reduction of GHG (CO₂ equivalent) generated by our business activities [Scope 1, 2]